How I built a stunning 32-inch 4K digital picture frame with a Raspberry Pi 4 featuring smooth image crossfading transitions

 After almost five years with an HD 24-inch display, the step-up to a 32-inch 4K model is impressive, and I can recommend it.

-I suppose there won’t be too many people who will use a 32-inch high-quality screen as a digital picture frame.
-Including the Raspberry Pi, SD-card, high-quality power supply, and aluminum frame, you are looking at a 1000€/$ price tag which is more than most people will spend on a television.
+I suppose there won’t be too many people using a 32-inch high-quality screen as a digital picture frame.
+Including the Raspberry Pi, SD card, high-quality power supply, and aluminum frame, you are looking at a 1000€/$ price tag of 1000€/$, which is more than most people will spend on a television.

 However, I cannot stress enough that having a TV in the living room run photos non-stop is not comparable from the viewing experience to a well-designed digital picture frame.
 The TV is optimized for a lower sitting position; the digital picture frame is typically positioned much higher on the wall where your head is.